openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 > * Supports embedding audio in a tooltip.
 > * Supports embedding video in a tooltip.
 > * Supports Wikipedia and Wiktionary integration.
-> * Supports creating a multilanguage WordPress glossary.
+> * Supports creating a multilanguage glossary.
 > * Supports Amazon Products integration.
 > * Supports WooCommerce Products integration.
 > * Supports adding tags to terms.